Korf74/ADA/Project/README.md

 * The distribution of the number of article mentioned over the conflit duration.
 * A space distribution of the number of articles/mentions based on the geolocation of a conflit.
-* The corrolation between countries involved in a conflit and the number of articles/mentions of it.
+* The correlation between countries involved in a conflit and the number of articles/mentions of it.

 ## Dataset